VIRiONT-network/VIRiONT_paper/README.md

 # Requirements & Tools

-Installation and use of the tools required for VIRiONT is fully managed by conda and snakemake.
+Installation and use of the tools required by VIRiONT pipeline is fully managed by conda and snakemake.
 Environment files and software versions are available in the *env/* folder.

 *filtering and trimming* : NanoFilt v2.7.1.
 See => https://github.com/wdecoster/nanofilt <=